Lewis Baker (footballer): Milton Keynes Dons

 On 25 February 2015, Baker joined Milton Keynes Dons on loan until the end of the season.
 After making his debut in a 2–1 loss to Coventry City, he scored his first senior goal on his second appearance for the club, in a 2–1 defeat at home to Chesterfield.
 On 21 March, he scored his second goal for the club during a 4–1 win at home to Notts County, keeping alive the club's chances of automatic promotion.
-He was earned the praise of MK Dons's manager, Karl Robinson; in his interview, Robinson stated that "he's very fortunate to have him playing for him" and that he is "one of the hardest working players he's ever worked with".
+MK Dons's manager, Karl Robinson, praised Baker and stated that he is "one of the hardest working players he's ever worked with".
 On 14 April 2015 during the game against Fleetwood Town, Baker hit the crossbar in the first half; but in the second half, he scored the opening goal as MK Dons went on to win 3–0.
 His form, playing alongside Dele Alli in midfield, helped MK Dons gain promoted from League One by finishing the 2014–15 season as runners-Up.

 Vitesse

-2015–16

 On 26 June 2015, Baker joined Dutch club Vitesse on a season-long loan to gain first team experience abroad.
 On 4 July 2015, he made his debut for Vitesse in a friendly against KV Oostende, playing the first half.
-He made his competitive debut 26 days later in a UEFA Europa League third qualifying round first leg against Southampton at St. Mary's, playing the full 90 minutes of a 3–0 defeat and giving away the ball to Shane Long to score the final goal.
-On 9 August, he made his Eredivisie debut in a 1–1 draw against Willem II where he played the full 90 minutes; five days later he scored a penalty after Ard van Peppen's handball to open a 3–0 home victory over Roda JC.
+He made his competitive debut 26 days later in a UEFA Europa League third qualifying round first leg against Southampton at St. Mary's, playing the full 90 minutes of a 3–0 defeat.

+On 9 August, Baker made his Eredivisie debut in a 1–1 draw against Willem II where he played the full 90 minutes; five days later he scored a penalty after Ard van Peppen's handball to open a 3–0 home victory over Roda JC.
 On 30 August, he scored the opener of a 4–1 victory over SC Cambuur, he also had another goal ruled out.
 On 18 October, he again scored the opener in a 5–1 victory over PEC Zwolle.
 On 21 February 2016, he scored late in the game against De Graafschap, saving Vitesse from a loss to their local rivals.
 At the end of the season, this goal was voted Goal of the Season at the Dutch club.
-On 3 April he set a record for the season creating 9 chances in a single game; he also scored a magnificent free-kick from 27 yards, but his performance was not enough to save Vitesse from a 2–1 loss against NEC Nijmegen.
+On 3 April he set a record for the season creating nine chances in a single game; he also scored a magnificent free-kick from 27 yards, but his performance was not enough to save Vitesse from a 2–1 loss against NEC Nijmegen.